Arthur Askey

 Askey achieved prominence in the 1930s in the BBC's first radio comedy series Band Waggon and subsequently starred in several Gainsborough Pictures comedy films during the Second World War including Charley's (Big-Hearted) Aunt (1940) and The Ghost Train (1941).
-His novelty recordings for His Master's Voice include "The Bee Song" (1938), a lasting part of his act.
+His novelty recordings for the His Master's Voice include "The Bee Song" (1938), a lasting part of his act.
 From the 1950s, Askey was a prominent television presence and made regular appearances on the BBC's long-running music hall programme The Good Old Days.
 Askey was made an OBE in 1969 and a CBE in 1981; he continued to appear frequently on television, radio and the stage until his death in 1982.

 Early life and education

-Askey was born at 29 Moses Street, Dingle, Liverpool, the eldest child and only son of Betsy (née Bowden, d.
-1949), originally from Knutsford, Cheshire and Samuel Askey (d.
-1958), company secretary of Sugar Products of Liverpool.
+Askey was born at 29 Moses Street, Dingle, Liverpool, the eldest child and only son of Betsy (née Bowden), originally from Knutsford, Cheshire, and Samuel Askey, company secretary of Sugar Products of Liverpool.
 Six months after his birth, the family moved to 90 Rosslyn Street, Liverpool.
 It was here that a sister, Irene Dorothy, was born.
 Askey was educated at St. Michael's Council School (1905–11) and the Liverpool Institute for Boys (1911–16).

 Career

-Askey served in the Royal Welsh Fusiliers in the First World War and performed in army entertainments.
-This would prove an excellent training ground for his career in show business.
+Askey served in the Royal Welch Fusiliers in the First World War and performed in army entertainments.
+This would prove an excellent training ground for his career in show business, his first professional appearance coming on stage at the Headgate Theatre in Colchester on the 31 March 1924.
 After working as a clerk for Liverpool Corporation's Education Department, he was in a touring concert party, the music halls and was in the stage company of Powis Pinder on the Isle of Wight in the early 1930s before he rose to stardom in 1938 through his role in the first regular radio comedy series, Band Waggon on the BBC.
 Band Waggon began as a variety show, but had been unsuccessful until Askey and his partner, Richard Murdoch, took on a larger role in the writing.

 Film roles

 During the Second World War Askey starred in several Gainsborough Pictures comedy films, including Band Waggon (1940), based on the radio show; Charley's (Big-Hearted) Aunt (1940); The Ghost Train (1941); I Thank You (1941); Back-Room Boy (1942); King Arthur Was a Gentleman (1942); Miss London Ltd. (1943); Bees in Paradise (1944); The Love Match (1955) and Make Mine a Million (1959).

 His last film was Rosie Dixon – Night Nurse (1978), starring Debbie Ash.